MKD01/mk-wordle-be/README.md

 ## **Description**

-A simple express app build to generate random 5 letter words.
+A simple api to re-create a wordle-like game, built to allow users to attempt a daily word using post requests, as well as trying to solve other words using a combination of some of the other endpoints.
 Details of the endpoints can be found in the `endpoints.json` file.

 ---